ademibowale/Random-DIce-Game/README.md

 MOBILE AND DESKTOP APP VERSION
 Project Name:

-MY PORTFOLIO PROJECT
+Random Dice Game

 Project Description:

-- This is my portfolio project two section such as toolbar and the headline  section the project contain both mobile and desktop version .
+- This is my first javascript project ,A random dice game for 1 to 6 dice it contains two players and  enable users to edit players name .

 Built With..